ericsantii/Easy-Cash-Flow/README.md

         <div class="row">
           <div class="col-md-12">
             <p>The creators of the project are a group of students of the University
               of Puerto Rico at Mayagüez.
-The team members are: Diego Figueroa, Wigberto Maldonado, Jan Vega and Luis Vera.
+The team members are: Eric Santillana, Alejandra Ortiz, Kahlil Fonseca and Ricardo Rodriguez.
 The project was developed as part of the Programming Languages course directed by Dr. Wilson Rivera.</p>
           </div>
         </div>